 STUDENTS AND FAMILIES

-The HRS Learning Center offers information and services related to the college search process, test prep, social skills, and community events.
+The HRS Learning Center offers information and services related to the college search process, screening services, test prep, social skills, and community events.

 Hamlin Robinson School is a 501(c)(3) non-profit organization.
 Gifts are tax-deductible to the extent allowed by law.
 Our tax ID number is 91-1344121.